Encorpluptit/204ducks_2019/README.md

 (made with [Killian Clette](https://github.com/Skerilyo))

 ### [Subject](Project/B-MAT-400_204ducks.pdf) :
-A study is being conducted about these ducks, and you are asked to compute and display the following,given the value ofa:
+A study is being conducted about these ducks, and you are asked to compute and display the following, given the value of a:
  - The average time after which ducks come back.
  - The standard deviation of the ducks’ return time.
  - The time after which 50% of all of the ducks are back.